 Control Layer: The control layer defines how the underlying solution adjusts based on the underlying activities of the user.

-- Virtual Apps and Desktops Service: This cloud-based service manages the authorization and brokering to Azure Virtual Desktops.
+- Citrix DaaS: This cloud-based service manages the authorization and brokering to Azure Virtual Desktops.

 - Citrix Managed Azure Capacity: allows the administrator to deploy a DaaS solution to be able to scale when needed.